Sport in South Africa: Rugby union

-Rugby union is the most popular team sport among white South Africans, but in more recent years has garnered a dedicated following among other ethnic groups.
+Rugby union is the most popular team sport among white South Africans but has, in recent years, garnered a dedicated following among other ethnic groups.
 The national team is known as the Springboks.
-South Africa hosted and won the 1995 Rugby World Cup, in what was their first appearance as South Africa emerged from the isolation of the Apartheid era.
-The defeat of the All Blacks in the final is remembered as one of the most famous South African sporting moments overall.
+South Africa hosted and won the 1995 Rugby World Cup, marking its first appearance as it emerged from the isolation of the Apartheid era.
+The All Blacks' defeat in the final is remembered as one of the most famous South African sporting moments.
 The domestic league – the Currie Cup – is also played annually.
 From 1996, South Africa fielded sides against teams from Australia and New Zealand in the Super Rugby competition.
-This was expanded to include teams from Argentina and Japan but, after the COVID-19 pandemic forced the competition to split into three, South Africa left and joined the United Rugby Championship facing teams from Ireland, Scotland, Wales and Italy.
+This was expanded to include teams from Argentina and Japan.
+Still, after the COVID-19 pandemic forced the competition to split into three, South Africa withdrew and joined the United Rugby Championship, competing against teams from Ireland, Scotland, Wales, and Italy.
 This new alignment to the Northern Hemisphere led to South Africa's inclusion in the European Rugby Champions Cup from 2022.

 After being tainted by associations with Apartheid, the Springboks (or 'Boks') have sought to become part of the 'New South Africa', with President Nelson Mandela wearing the Springbok jersey, once only worn by white South Africans, at the final of the 1995 Rugby World Cup.

-South Africa has won the Rugby World Cup four times, in 1995, 2007, 2019 and 2023, the only country in the world to ever do so.
+South Africa has won the Rugby World Cup four times: in 1995, 2007, 2019, and 2023, making it the only country in the world to do so.

 Rugby sevens

-The South Africa national rugby sevens team (known as the Blitzbokke) compete in the World Rugby Sevens Series, the Rugby World Cup Sevens, the Summer Olympic Games and the Commonwealth Games.
-They won the bronze medal in the 2016 Olympic Games, and silver in the 1997 Rugby World Cup Sevens.
+The South Africa national rugby sevens team (known as the Blitzbokke) compete in the World Rugby Sevens Series, the Rugby World Cup Sevens, the Summer Olympic Games, and the Commonwealth Games.
+They won the bronze medal at the 2016 Olympic Games and the silver medal at the 1997 Rugby World Cup Sevens.
 They have won the Commonwealth Games tournament twice in 2014 and 2022.
-As of 2024, South Africa have won the Sevens World Series four times.
+As of 2024, South Africa has won the Sevens World Series four times.
 The South Africa Sevens is an annual tournament held in Cape Town as the South African leg of the Sevens World Series.